General Program Information and Program Outcomes

 This information regarding the Master of Arts (MA) program in Rehabilitation Counseling and Community Inclusion (RCI) at Wayne State University is intended to provide information to the public on the overall performance of the RCI program.

-The Wayne State University Rehabilitation Counseling and Community Inclusion Program is accredited by the Council on Rehabilitation Education (CORE) through July 2014.
+The Wayne State University Rehabilitation Counseling and Community Inclusion Program is accredited by the CACREP/CORE Council on Rehabilitation Education through July 2022.

 The Rehabilitation Counseling and Community Inclusion is a generalist program with emphasis in the following areas: